 Technologies do exist for boosting these signals (such as GPS repeaters and GPS gateways), and these can be useful when you don’t need a high level of precision for your asset tracking—for instance, if you just need to know at which end of your warehouse a part can be found.
 However, if you need to track to a specific chariot, even these GPS-enhancing technologies are unlikely to meet your needs.

-As an alternative to GPS, by calculating location on the device and reporting that to the gateway, a smart Bluetooth Low Energy (BLE) beacon can provide greater accuracy.
-And the use of BLE also elegantly solves the backhaul challenge.
+As an alternative to GPS, by calculating location on the device and reporting that to the gateway, a smart Bluetooth Low Energy (LE) beacon can provide greater accuracy.
+And the use of Bluetooth LE also elegantly solves the backhaul challenge.

 Data Usage Costs for RTLS Solutions